etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-rc-benchmarks.md

 Go OS/Arch: linux/amd64
 ```

-Also, we use 3 etcd 2.1.0 alpha-stage members to form cluster to get base performance. etcd's commit head is at [c7146bd5](https://github.com/coreos/etcd/commits/c7146bd5f2c73716091262edc638401bb8229144), which is the same as the one that we use in [etcd 2.1 benchmark](./etcd-2-1-0-benchmarks.md).
+Also, we use 3 etcd 2.1.0 alpha-stage members to form cluster to get base performance. etcd's commit head is at [c7146bd5][c7146bd5], which is the same as the one that we use in [etcd 2.1 benchmark][etcd-2.1-benchmark].

 ## Testing

-Bootstrap another machine and use benchmark tool [boom](https://github.com/rakyll/boom) to send requests to each etcd member.
-Check [here](../../hack/benchmark/) for instructions.
+Bootstrap another machine and use the [boom HTTP benchmark tool][boom] to send requests to each etcd member.
+Check the [benchmark hacking guide][hack-benchmark] for detailed instructions.

 ## Performance